Predictive Analytics for Big Data

 - Fraud Detection: Identifying claims that are more likely to be fraudulent so that resources can be directed on the highest-risk claims.

-- Supply Chain Analytics: inventory levels, distribution center placement, routing.
+- Supply Chain Analytics: Location Analytics, inventory levels, distribution center placement, routing.

 - Finance: identification of financial performance drivers.